-TOUR POL 9: To consider the provision of caravan, camping and motor home sites at environmentally suitable locations.
+TOUR POL 8: To consider the provision of caravan, camping and motor home sites at suitable locations in an environmentally sustainable manner and where suitable infrastructure and facilities are readily available.
 In all instances, the Planning Authorities will seek to ensure a high standard of layout, design and amenity in such proposals whilst safeguarding the landscape character in sensitive areas.